 You deserve honest, dedicated, and effective legal representation.
-Regardless of when or why you’re seeking legal counsel, the criminal defense lawyers of Berry Law Firm will provide legal help at every stage if you have been charged with assault in Iowa.
+Regardless of when or why you’re seeking legal counsel, the criminal defense lawyers of Berry Law will provide legal help at every stage if you have been charged with assault in Iowa.
 It is our duty to help you:

 - Understand your assault charge(s)

 - Navigate the legal process smoothly

 - Explore alternative legal options that protect your future

 If you are trying to find an assault lawyer in Council Bluffs that will examine your case professionally while advocating for you personally, we offer a free consultation session.
 A criminal charge can drastically impact your life; do your best to defend yourself by hiring a lawyer with extensive assault case experience.

 Understanding the Legal Process When Accused of Assault

 When the state or another government agency accuses you of violating the law, a criminal charge is filed that may lead to punishment of a fine, jail or prison time, or community service.
 The legal process after being charged with assault consists of: